Canoe returns to Hawaii after epic round-the-world voyage

 After returning, Hokulea will embark on an eight-month trip sailing throughout the Hawaiian islands.

 “We will go to as many as 70 communities and 100 schools to thank Hawaii’s people and share what we have learned with their children,” Thompson said.
-“We are also looking forward to hearing Hawaii stories of malama honua.”
+“We are also looking forward to hearing Hawaii stories of malama honua.